Duke Urology Alumni

 For more information, please call 919-684-6106 or email firstname.lastname@example.org.

-It is with the greatest of gratitude that we are proud to announce the E. Everett Anderson Education Fund, a new fundraising initiative to honor the educational legacy cultivated by Dr. Anderson in his more than 48 years of dedicated service to Duke University.
-This new fund will be used to support the educational needs of the Urology Residency Program.
+We are proud to maintain the E. Everett Anderson Education Fund, a very successful fundraising initiative to honor the educational legacy cultivated by Dr. Anderson in his more than 48 years of dedicated service to Duke University.
+This fund supports the educational needs of the urology residency program and fellowships.

 “Everett has been an integral fixture in Duke Urology for over 40 years and he continues to educate our medical students, residents and fellows.
 Everett has forgotten more in Urology than I will ever know,” Glenn Preminger MD, Division Chief, Duke Urology.